klaocodium/ahead-policy/README.md

-# ahead-policy
+# Ahead+ Policy

-Camera Policy
+Camera

-* Use camera for daily work take picture check in-out.
+* Use the camera for daily work. take picture check in-out.

+Location

+* Use the location for daily work. validate workplace check in-out.